How to wire a house for low EMF

 It is best to use plastic outlet boxes rather than steel boxes, since the steel boxes will need to be grounded and it will be difficult to ensure they do not touch the metal walls.

 Older houses may not have ground wires in the cables going to the electrical outlets.
-You may see that the outlets do not have the third ground prong, while some outlets are the newer type with a ground.
+You may see that some outlets do not have the third ground prong, while some outlets are the newer type with a ground.
 If your home has both kinds, it is best to get it checked out as some (or all) of the grounded outlets may be fake.
 They may have the neutral wire connected to both the neutral prong and the ground prong, or the ground prong is simply not connected to anything.

 Having proper ground available on all outlets helps lowering the electrical fields around appliances, such as refrigerators and washing machines, as well as metal lamps.

 Some American houses that were wired before the 1950s may have “knob and tube wiring” where the hot and neutral wires were run widely apart.
 This type of wiring produces high magnetic and electric fields, and should be fully replaced.
 There are not many houses with this any longer.